SahilSK202/Competitions/README.md

-# Portfolio - 26+ Projects Completed
+# Portfolio: 26+ Projects Completed

 **Table of Contents**
 | No. | Category | Projects Count |